Native monetization on social media

 Summary

-You post on social media and want to know how much you could earn?
-Here’s a clear comparison of native ad revenue offered by the main platforms, taking into account:
+You publish on social media and want to better understand the revenue your content can generate?
+Here is a comparison of native advertising monetization models offered by the main platforms, taking into account:

-• the average production time needed to create content,
+• the average production time required to create content,

-The amounts below are estimates of revenue paid back to creators, based on field feedback and recent observations.
-They are not a guaranteed payout.
+The amounts below are therefore estimates of revenue paid back to creators, based on field feedback and recent observations.
+They should be read as orders of magnitude, not as a promise of compensation.

 PlatformEstimated revenue / 1k ad impressionsContent formatMonetization criteria and notes